DhanushE/ASL-Link-Data/README.md

 > Powered and Supported by handspeak.com

+> This repository has been archived on September 13th 2021

 A small python snippet (part of ASL Link Application) that generates a JSON file that contains "words" associated with links.
 For example the word "box" is associated with [this](https://www.handspeak.com/word/search/index.php?id=2683) link.

 ## Build Setup